Lead Tutor, 2023-2024

 - Maintain positive working relationships with fellow Residential & Housing Services Staff well as Residential and Student Services staff members.

-- Do not duplicate or loan keys to unauthorized persons.
+- Do not allow access to non-tutoring staff to the Academic Programs Office.
+Do not duplicate or loan keys to unauthorized persons.

 - Adhere to all crisis, evaluation, and emergency response procedures.